AdguardTeam/AdguardKnowledgeBase/11.vpn/050.adguard-vpn-mac/020.installation/docs.en.md

 1. Follow the steps described in the section ["Standard uninstallation"](#uninstall).

-2. Open the "Finder" and enter "Keychain" in the search.
+2. Open "Finder" and enter `Keychain` in the search.

 <img src="https://cdn.adguard.com/public/Adguard/kb/vpn-install/mac-key-chain-en.png" style="max-width: 350px; ">

 3. Click the icon of the found program and enter `com.adguard.mac.vpn` in the search.
 If there is such a record in the search results, delete it.

-4. Go back to the "Finder" and enter "Terminal" in the search.
+4. Go back to "Finder" and enter `Terminal` in the search.

 <img src="https://cdn.adguard.com/public/Adguard/kb/vpn-install/mac-terminal-en.png" style="max-width: 350px; ">